Intizar-T/Intizar-T/README.md

 ## About me

-I graduated from [KAIST](https://www.kaist.ac.kr/en/) with bachelor's degree in Computer Science in August, 2022.
-I've been working as a software engineer since then in various companies.
+I graduated from [KAIST](https://www.kaist.ac.kr/en/) with bachelor's degree in Computer Science & Chemical Engineering in August, 2022.
+I've been working as a software engineer since then.
 I like being multidisciplinary while digging deep into each field as much as I can.
-Thus, gained experience in fields varying from high level web and mobile app development to lower level docker image executable for tablets on C++ to cloud computing.
-I'm also passionate about AI applications and blockchain development.
+Thus, I've gained experience in fields varying from web and mobile app development to backend and blockchain to cloud computing.

 <br />